 Nexus 8 Hub Gear Bikes

-The Shimano Nexus 8 speed hub gears contribute to its compact design – no protruding derailleurs or cassette.
+The Shimano Nexus 8 speed hub gears contribute to what could be said as the best looking bike around!
 Shop now >

 The women’s version of the Endeavour 8 with more dress/skirt friendly step-through frame and shorter reach.
 Shop now >